bitcointranscripts/bitcointranscripts/mit-bitcoin-expo/mit-bitcoin-expo-2022/lightning-panel.md

 Lisa Neigut: 00:41:11

 Yeah, so let's talk about why that is, though.
-Yeah, so Like Jonathan mentioned, the current construction uses, I think they're called Poon/Dryja channels, is the technical name of the current implement protocol that channels use.
+Yeah, so like Jonathan mentioned, the current construction uses, I think they're called `Poon-Dryja channels`, is the technical name of the current implement protocol that channels use.
-And the way that it works is that every time you update the current state of the money in a Lightning contract between the two parties, you have to remember every, you don't have to remember every, you kind of have to remember almost every previous state and also in order to invalidate, so you have state updates on this contract, right, and the state that you're updating is the amount of balance of who owns what between the two parties in that channel.
+And the way that it works is that every time you update the current state of the money in a Lightning contract between the two parties, you kind of have to remember almost every previous state and also in order to invalidate, so you have state updates on this contract, right, and the state that you're updating is the amount of balance of who owns what between the two parties in that channel.
 Every time you update that state, the way that you prevent your channel party from publishing an older state such that they can't roll back time basically to a state where maybe they had all the money in the channel and then they paid it to you over like 10 updates, so you're now at the 10th update, but then they go back and publish the first update such that now they have all the money again and that's what's officially on record on chain and so they spent money but didn't actually spend the money because they were able to get it back on layer one.
 The way that the Poon/Dryja channel construction helps prevent this problem is by issuing something that we call a revocation key, or revocation, yeah I think it's a revocation key is the technical name for it, that kind of makes each of those past transaction states sort of like toxic waste for the other party, such that if they ever publish an older state, that is what gets committed to chain, and that the other party then has this key that allows them to take all of the money that was originally locked into the two-party contract, so to speak.
 So, the waste is toxic in the sense that you can't get rid of it.